pirsarandib/sql_project_data_jobs/README.md

 ### 5.What Are the Most Demanded Skills to Learn for a Data Analyst?
-**Insights:** This analysis guides data analysts on which skills to prioritize based on both demand and salary, ensuring they invest their time and resources wisely.
+This analysis guides data analysts on which skills to prioritize based on both demand and salary, ensuring they invest their time and resources wisely.

 ```sql
 SELECT